joecockman/The_Unknown_Lands/README.md

                 print(Fore.GREEN + "---------------------------------")
                 print("'Ah, they are hard to find aren't they!
 Please do come back if you see any!'") while True:
                     choice_2 = input("Continue sitting with the knight?
-Or leave the campfire?") if choice_2 == "continue sitting":
+Or leave the campfire? ")
+                    if choice_2 == "continue sitting":
                         choice_sound.play()
                         continue_sitting_scene()